 Lodging in Talkeetna

-We recommend you stay in the “downtown” area of Talkeetna.
+You will want to stay in the “downtown” are of Talkeetna.
 This will give you access to the small shops and restaurants on Main Street.
-Our Alaska Operations staff will pick you up from your hotel and shuttle you to the Alpine Ascents facility outside of town.
+Our Alaska Operations staff will pick you up in Talkeetna and shuttle you to the Alpine Ascents facility 15 minutes outside of town.
 Please be aware that there are not standard taxi/ride-share options in Talkeetna.

 Some hotels we are familiar with are recommended below.
 You are welcome to find others in the same general area.
-Please let us know where you choose to stay so that we can schedule a shuttle pickup for you on Day 1 of your course.
+Please let us know where you choose to stay so that we can schedule a shuttle pickup for you, if needed, on Day 1 of your climb.

 Traditional, affordable rooms with forested grounds right on the Susitna River waterfront a few blocks from Main Street.

 A grouping of cabins that each fit 3-5 people, great for climbers who are traveling together in a group.

 Budget-friendly rooms with a rustic feel.
 The people are friendly and the place is clean.

 Talkeetna East Side Cabins